 This, he said, would include full access to the single market with a "sensible compromise on free movement rules".

-He also called for all the prospective Tory leadership contenders to promise that the current 110,000 EU citizens working in the UK would be granted permanent residence.
+He also called for all the prospective Tory leadership contenders to promise that the current 110,000 EU citizens working in UK care homes and hospitals would be granted permanent residence.